barakeel/oeis-synthesis/README.md

 where p1=p2 is a proven equality and c is a predicate.

 ### Inference
-For inference use as input the file `http://grid01.ciirc.cvut.cz/~thibault/smt_rl0/infer`.
+For inference, use as input the file `http://grid01.ciirc.cvut.cz/~thibault/smt_rl0/infer`.

 Each line of the file is of the form `p1=p2` and